 How did the Egyptians build the pyramids?
 Who was Archimedes?
 Why not find out in this fun, fast paced building workshop, that ultimately uncovers the wonderment of the simple machine.
 Pupils can have a go at building their own K'NEX machines and compete against each other to try to build a solution to some real-life problems.
 Working in teams, pupils can combine all their K'NEX creations to move a load of cargo to its final destination.
-(KS2 & KS3, 50 minutes)

-Pupils design their own climate change awareness video game and follow up with a 'maker' activity to support their creative results.
-Please note that pupils do not take part in coding sessions but will need access to a device for this event to support the ‘maker’ activity.
+Pupils design their own climate change awareness video game and follow up with a maker activity to support their creative results.
+Please note that the pupils do not take part in coding sessions but will need access to a device for this event to support the maker activity.
 We suggest paired or small group work for this event.
-(KS2, 90 minutes)

-Pupils will design and create building structures that can withstand earthquake tremors and then code earthquake alert systems for their solutions.
-Please note that pupils will be supported to work through some early coding activities using Make Code for Microbit, so will need access to a device.
-(KS2, 90 minutes).
+Pupils will design and create building structures that can withstand earthquakes tremors and then code earthquake alert systems for their solutions.
+Please note that pupils will be supported to work through some early coding activities using Make Code For Microbit so will need access to a device.

 Are you running a family fun day, an event for the public or an exhibition?
 W5 can provide a pop-up science stand where we continuously demonstrate some of our favourite science tricks and visitors can come and go as they please!
 This is a great option if you’re not looking for shows at set times.
 Just get in touch for more details.